 Each person that plans on entering Fort Sill will need the following:

-- Government-issued form of identification (driver’s license, passport, or birth certificate)
+- A government-issued form of identification (driver’s license, passport, or birth certificate)

 - Car insurance